karl-zylinski-subscribers/.github/profile/README.md

 Only those who subscribe [on Patreon](patreon.com/karl_zylinski) and select a tier with source code access has access to the repositories.
 Many thanks for your support!

+These repositories are only for educational purposes.
+I will not be accepting any pull requests and similar.

 ## Completed games
 [CAT & ONION](https://github.com/karl-zylinski/cat-game)